MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-properties-chart-list-included-dashboard.md

 - **Display label on the Dashboard**.
 Select or clear this check box to display or hide the list label.

 - **Table**.
-Select the table (record type) to base the list on.
+Select the table (row type) to base the list on.
 This setting determines the available values for the Default View property.

 - **Default View**.
 Select the view used to retrieve the data in the list.
 A user can change the view, but the list will revert to Default View the next time the dashboard is opened.

 - **Display Search Box**.
 Select this check box if you want to display a search box at the top of the list.
-If the search box is included, you or other users can search for records in the list at runtime.
+If the search box is included, you or other users can search for rows in the list at runtime.

 - **Display Index**.
 Select this check box if you want to display the A to Z filters at the bottom of the list.
-When the A to Z filters are displayed, you or other users can select a letter to jump to records that start with that letter.
+When the A to Z filters are displayed, you or other users can select a letter to jump to rows that start with that letter.

 - **View Selector**.
 Select from the following values: